vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Activation Function.md

 4. Continuity

 	Continuity in an activation function allows for smooth continuous changes.
 As the inputs change, the outputs change slightly.
-This becomes important for ensuring smooth gradient descent computations during [[backward propagation]].
+This becomes important for ensuring smooth gradient descent computations during [[Backpropagation]].

 5. Differentiability

-	Differentiability allows for gradient based optimization algorithms ([[backward propagation]]) to properly allow gradients to be computed for the weight updates.
+	Differentiability allows for gradient based optimization algorithms ([[Backpropagation]]) to properly allow gradients to be computed for the weight updates.

 	If differentiability wasn't the case within the domain of an activation function, it's possible that NaN values begin to propagate throughout a model.